Kurama250/Tools_Windows/README.md

 # Tutorial to install this codes !
 For Windows

-## 1 - Tranfers the files on your computer !
+## 1 - Tranfers the files on your desktop !

 - Open script Menu :